Aliases for NUP98 Gene

 GeneCards Summary for NUP98 Gene

-NUP98 (Nucleoporin 98kDa) is a Protein Coding gene.
-Diseases associated with NUP98 include myeloid leukemia and myelodysplastic syndrome.
-Among its related pathways are Influenza A and RNA transport.
+NUP98 (Nucleoporin 98) is a Protein Coding gene.
+Diseases associated with NUP98 include Myelodysplastic Syndrome and Stomatitis.
+Among its related pathways are Transport of Mature Transcript to Cytoplasm and Regulation of Glucokinase by Glucokinase Regulatory Protein.
 GO annotations related to this gene include transporter activity and structural constituent of nuclear pore.

 UniProtKB/Swiss-Prot for NUP98 Gene